renke/import-sort/README.md

 Sort your imports directy from within [Visual Studio Code](https://code.visualstudio.com/).

-See [sort-imports](https://marketplace.visualstudio.com/items?itemName=peterjuras.sort-imports) in the Visual Studio Marketplace for more details.
+See [sort-imports](https://marketplace.visualstudio.com/items?itemName=amatiasq.sort-imports) in the Visual Studio Marketplace for more details.

-This extension is developed by [Peter Juras](https://github.com/peterjuras).
+This extension was originally developed by [Peter Juras](https://github.com/peterjuras) and is currently maintained by [A. Matías Quezada](https://github.com/amatiasq).
 Thank you very much!

 ## Atom (atom-import-sort)